 Mark Albright is the president of the Washington DC South mission and shares these missionary stories with Meridian Magazine.

-Today’s story was shared by President and Sister Richard A. Kenney of the Montevideo Uruguay Temple Presidency.
 If you want to share a missionary story, send it to President Albright by clicking on the “email author button” by the title of the article.
 Please note the names of new converts and investigators may be changed to maintain privacy.

 Dear President Albright,